d5555/TagEditor/README.md

 <!--- >Try **[NeuralGym](https://github.com/d5555/NeuralGym)** to train spaCy model with your training data. --->

 **Named Entities**<br/>
 First click on a label in the Tag Set pannel then select text in the main window.
 To delete assigned label from text just click on it.
 Create output data with char/token offset or BILUO / IOB scheme.
-It is allowed to create nested or overlapping tags if you use char/token offset.
+It is allowed to create nested or overlapping tags if you use char/token offset.<br/>
+Option **--annotate--** allows to switch models and overwrite existing labels in different modes.

 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/ner1.png)